makerdao/dai-plugin-template/README.md

 ```
 $ yarn
-$ git submodule update --init --recursive
 ```

-* `yarn test:net` will launch a ganache testchain with all relevant Maker contracts deployed.
-Additional contracts would need to be added manually to the scripts in the testchain submodule, but it would be cool to have a script for injecting them at some point.
+* `yarn testchain` will launch a ganache testchain with all relevant Maker contracts deployed.
+Additional contracts will need to be added manually to the scripts in the testchain submodule, but it would be cool to have a script for injecting them at some point.

 * Add tests with the suffix `*.spec.js` in the `test` directory and run them with `yarn test`.